 05Drata — a new connector (Custom Connections)

-New this release: a Drata connector built on Drata's Custom Connections model.
+New in the GRC connector trio: a Drata connector built on Drata's Custom Connections model.
 It pushes structured records to your Custom Connection resource; your own Drata Test Builder rules (Advanced/Enterprise plans) then evaluate them.
 The division of labor is deliberate — the connector delivers the evidence, your rules do the evaluation.
 It's self-contained and rides the same hardened push loop as the Vanta path, so it carries the same reliability and audit-integrity guarantees without touching the reviewed Vanta code.

 06Platform status